ecssiah/nyx-vstheme/README.md

 To customize the theme, open ```/nyx-vstheme/themes/nyx.json``` in the repo directory.

-To locate syntax coloring groups, press "Cmd-Shift-P" to open the Command Palette then run ```Developer: Inspect Editor Tokens and Scope```.
+To locate syntax coloring groups, press "Cmd-Shift-P" to open the Command Palette then run ```Developer: Inspect Editor Tokens and Scope``` while your cursor is placed on the element you want to style.